Bucky24/database/README.md

 ### Table Changes

 If you need to add new fields to a Model, add them to the list then bump the version number.
-The system will automatically add the new columns the next time `initTable` is called.
+The system will automatically add the new columns the next time `init` is called.